38/42:353 Remote Sensing

 - Lillesand, Thomas M.; Kiefer, Ralph W.; and Chipman, Jonathon (2008) Remote Sensing and Image Interpretation, 6th New York: John Wiley and Sons.

 - Avery, Thomas E. and Berlin, Graydon L. (1992) Fundamentals of Remote Sensing and Airphoto Interpretation, Upper Saddle River, New Jersey: Prentice Hall.
-(Also on reserve in map library)

 - Paine, David P. (1981) Aerial Photography and Image Interpretation for Resource Management.
 New York: John Wiley and Sons.